-Wednesday, I also got la opportunidad to work with Elders Prince and Alonso with some Spanish Less active members.
+Wednesday, I also got la opportunidad to work with Elders Prince and Alonso with some Spanish Less-active members.
 It was actually really fun.
 I definitely struggled speaking, but I really was able to understand most of what was being said.
 I have to give credit again to the Lord here.
-My Spanish no es bueno since I have come home.
+My Spanish no es bueno since I went home.
 I really feel the Lord blessed me for the day with the Gift of Interpretation of Tongues.

 Sorry for the Travel-log type entry, but know that I am well.
 Things are going better.
 I'd love to hear from you/hear about your adventures.
 Take Care!